mearsd1/py-netflix-analysis/README.md

 # Netflix Profile Watch Time Project (CodeKY)
 ## Project Description

 The Netflix profile watch time program reads a user's Netflix account data and calculates the total watch time of each profile.
-The program outputs a bar graph, as a png file, that visualizes each profile's total watch time.
+The program outputs a bar graph, that visualizes each profile's total watch time.
 For more details on how the program works, please read the comments in the `profile_watch_time.py` file.

 ## Description of Data

 The data used in this project consists of my family Netflix's viewing activity.
 I accessed the data by issuing a personal data request to Netflix.
+The program also uses the current date to calculate how many days have passed since the Netflix's data was received.
 To view the raw data, please reference the `viewing-activity-data.csv`.

 ## Setup